pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 Why is this so?

-Imagine an application, X, which depends on application Y. Each of them has version 1 deployed to production.
-X version 2 is waiting for a new feature to be supported in Y version 2.
+Imagine an application, Consumer, which depends on application, Provider.
+Each of them has version 1 deployed to production.
+Consumer version 2 is waiting for a new feature to be supported in Provider version 2.

-Y takes a long time to deploy, during which time X's response might come from version 1 or it might come from version 2.
-Technically, both versions of Y could be said to be in production at this point in time.
-However, Xv2 cannot be deployed safely to production until Yv1 is no longer in production.
-This is why there is no advantage to recording Yv2 as being in production during the time period of the deployment.
-It's not just that Xv2 requires Yv2 to be in production, it also requires Yv1 to NOT be in production, and that can't be guaranteed until the deployment is complete.
+Provider deploys version 2 using a rolling deployment, during which time the response to Consumer's request might come from Provider version 1 or it might come from version 2.
+Technically, both versions of Provider could be said to be in production at this point in time.
+However, Consumer v2 cannot be deployed safely to production _until Provider v1 is no longer in production_.
+This is why there is no advantage to recording Provider v2 as being in production during the time period of the deployment.
+It's not just that Consumer v2 requires Provider v2 to be in production, it also requires Provider v1 to NOT be in production, and that can't be guaranteed until the deployment is complete.

 ### Recording undeployments